v-viksur/architecture-center/docs/microservices/ingestion-workflow.md

 ## Idempotent vs non-idempotent operations

-In order not to lose any requests, the ingestion service must guarantee that all messages are processed at least once.
+In order not to lose any requests, the Scheduler service must guarantee that all messages are processed at least once.

 - Service Bus Queues can guarantee at-least-once delivery by using PeekLock mode.
 - Event Hubs can guarantee at-least-once delivery if the client checkpoints correctly.